 There was no existing system on the market meeting all our needs.
 We therefore pooled our skills with those of several partners, including STP Concept (an STP Group department specialising in R&D) and OSE Group (company expert in robotics) to develop this control custom solution.

 Dominique Laurgeau.
-Equipment & Process Manager at LACROIX Electronics
+Equipment & Process Manager at the Electronics activity of LACROIX

 The challenge was to create a scalable, flexible and programmable machine via a unique and ergonomic interface.
 To achieve this, we designed the unit from scratch: from the mechanical chassis to the position of the indexer and the control and lighting functions.
 We also defined the various protocols so that the cobot, the vision system and the AGV could communicate and work together.